kelsman/golang-guessing-game/readme.md

 Here's a brief overview of the code structure:

--main.go: This is the main program that controls the game loop.
+- main.go: This is the main program that controls the game loop.

 - getRandomNumber(): Generates a random secret number using Go's math/rand package.
 - getUserInput(): Collects user input and handles any errors during input using Go's fmt.Scan() function.